rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_2.md

 <center><img src="data_viz/piechart_demo.png" width="500"></img></center>

 Notes: A **pie chart** (or a **circle chart**) is a circular statistical graphic, which is divided into slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice (and consequently its central angle and area), is proportional to the quantity it represents.
-While it is named for its resemblance to a pie which has been sliced, there are variations on the way it can be presented.
+While it is named for its resemblance to a pie that has been sliced, there are variations on the way it can be presented.

 *Credits: [Wikipedia](https://en.wikipedia.org/wiki/Pie_chart)*

-Simply saying pie chart show the normalized proportion of a categorical variable.
+Simply saying pie chart shows the normalized proportion of a categorical variable.

-Despite the fact that pie charts are very widely used in the mass media, they are often criticized in "data world".
-It may difficult to compare different sections of a given pie chart, or to compare data across different pie charts.
+Despite the fact that pie charts are very widely used in the mass media, they are often criticized in the "data world".
+It may be difficult to compare different sections of a given pie chart or to compare data across different pie charts.
 Pie charts can be replaced in most cases by other plots such as the bar chart, box plot, dot plot, etc.

 ---